casibase/casibase-website/docs/providers/embedding-providers.md

 Embedding providers are used to integrate embedding into Casibase.
 You can add them by following these steps:

-Click the `Providers` button on the home page.
+Click the `Providers` button on the page.

 ![Casibase-home-providers](/img/walkthrough-guides/casibase-home-providers.png)